arnemart/SafariKeywordSearchLegacy/Readme.md

 Safari Keyword Search
 =====================

-This is a simple extension for Safari 5.1 and above to enable keyword searches.
-This is a simple but powerful feature that e.g lets you search Google for pages about monkeys by typing `g monkey` in the address bar.
-The following search engines are included:
+Safari Keyword Search is a simple extension for Safari 5.1 and above that enables keyword searching from the address bar.
+This is a simple but powerful feature that gives you access to several search engines using simple keywords.
+For example, you can search Google for pages about monkeys by typing `g monkey` in the address bar.

+The following searches are included in the default set:

 - **a**: amazon.com
 - **d**: duckduckgo.com